-- Continued to adhere to the highest standards of the occupational safety and health in order to protect employees and guests from Corona Pandemic. - Continued the renovation of the rooms, suites, and hotels facilities. - Continued to develop technological and electronic systems to keep up with latest developments. - Continued to apply performance monitoring standards and immediate modification of implementation plans to ensure efficiency and effectiveness of operational processes. - Improved operational performance of hotels with a thorough following up by Asset Management Department. - Modified employee evaluation system by linking it to the salary scale and annual remunerations. - Actively involved in local community development by engaging in activities promoting livelihood and environmental awareness and develop local communities. - Distributed Ramadan Parcels and donated to effective charities such as (Iraq Al-Amir Women Cooperative Society, Medical Aid for Palestinians (MAP), and Jordan Strategy Forum).
+- Adhere to the highest standards of the occupational safety and health in order to protect the employees and the guests from Corona Pandemic In terms of providing periodic checkups to employees and providing the highest standards of service and quality to the guests. - Continue to pay the salaries of all employees according to the prevailing laws by using the facilities provided by the Central Bank of Jordan and the Social Security Corporation during Corona pandemic. - Continue the renovation for all Hotels Facilities. - Continue to develop the technological and Electronic systems to Keep up with the latest developments. - Continue to apply the performance monitoring standards and immediate modification of implementation plans to ensure the efficiency and effectiveness of the operational processes. - Improve the operational performance of hotels with a thorough following up by Asset Management Department. - Active involvement in the local community development by engaging in activities promoting livelihood and environmental awareness and develop local communities. - Distribute Ramadan Parcels and donate to the effective charities such as (Al Hannouneh Society for Popular Culture, the Vocational Training Corporation, and Jordan Strategy Forum).